 - Why your services are no longer reasonable and necessary or are no longer covered

-- The applicable Medicare coverage rule or policy, including a citation to the applicable Medicare policy, or information on how you can get a copy of the policy
+- A description of the applicable Medicare coverage rule or policy, including information on how you can get a copy of the policy

 - How the applicable coverage rule or policy applies to your specific situation